damianhakert/damianhakert.github.io/source/_posts/2016-03-21-gitlab-8-dot-5-dot-8-released.markdown

 Last Friday, we released versions 8.5.8, 8.4.6, 8.3.5, and 8.2.4 for GitLab
 Community Edition (CE) and Enterprise Edition (EE).

-These versions raises the minimum required Git version to 2.7.4 ([!692]) to address the recent
+These versions raise the minimum required Git version to 2.7.4 ([!692]) to address the recent
 [Git vulnerabilities](https://about.gitlab.com/2016/03/18/what-git-vulnerabilities-cve-2016-2324-and-2315-mean-for-gitlab-and-you/).
 The Omnibus packages have been updated to include this new version.